Achilles and Patroclus: Plato

 In Plato's Symposium, written c.
 385 BC, the speaker Phaedrus holds up Achilles and Patroclus as an example of divinely approved lovers.
 Phaedrus argues that Aeschylus erred in claiming Achilles was the erastes because Achilles was more beautiful and youthful than Patroclus (characteristics of the eromenos) as well as more noble and skilled in battle (characteristics of the erastes).
 Instead, Phaedrus suggests that Achilles is the eromenos whose reverence of his erastes, Patroclus, was so great that he would be willing to die to avenge him.

+The poet Bion of Smyrna later referenced Plato's view, and an opposing argument from Xenophon.
+In his poem, Bion agreed with Plato that the relationship was one of lovers and not just friends.

 Xenophon

-Plato's contemporary, Xenophon, in his own Symposium, had Socrates argue that Achilles and Patroclus were merely chaste and devoted comrades.
+Plato's contemporary, Xenophon, in his own Symposium, had Socrates argue that Achilles and Patroclus were merely chaste and devoted comrades in the Iliad.
+Specifically, according to Socrates: "Homer pictures us Achilles looking upon Patroclus not as the object of his passion but as a comrade, and in this spirit signally avenging his death".
 Xenophon cites other examples of legendary comrades, such as Orestes and Pylades, who were renowned for their joint achievements rather than any erotic relationship.
 Notably, in Xenophon's Symposium, the host Kallias and the young pankration victor Autolycos are called erastes and eromenos.

+This interpretation of the Iliad relationship as non-sexual influenced later authors.
+It is referenced in works from Dio Chrysostom, Lucian, Plutarch, Themistius, and Libanius.

 Aeschines

-Further evidence of this debate is found in a speech by an Athenian politician, Aeschines, at his trial in 345 BC.
-Aeschines, in placing an emphasis on the importance of paiderasteia to the Greeks, argues that though Homer does not state it explicitly, educated people should be able to read between the lines: "Although (Homer) speaks in many places of Patroclus and Achilles, he hides their love and avoids giving a name to their friendship, thinking that the exceeding greatness of their affection is manifest to such of his hearers as are educated men."
-Most ancient writers (among the most influential Aeschylus, Plutarch, Theocritus, Martial and Lucian) followed the thinking laid out by Aeschines.
+Aeschines, at his trial in 345 BC, placed an emphasis on the importance of paiderasteia to the Greeks, and argues that though Homer does not state it explicitly, educated people should be able to read between the lines: "Although (Homer) speaks in many places of Patroclus and Achilles, he hides their love and avoids giving a name to their friendship, thinking that the exceeding greatness of their affection is manifest to such of his hearers as are educated men."
+Aeschines presented the relationship as pederastic, noble, chaste and loving, and cites the Iliad in his speech.
+Aeschines describes Achilles as the erastes in the relationship.

-Arguments against pederasty

-According to William A. Percy III, there are some scholars, such as Bernard Sergent, who believe that in Homer's Ionian culture there existed a homosexuality that had not taken on the form it later would in pederasty.
-However, Sergent and others have argued that it had, though it was not reflected in Homer.
-Sergent asserts that ritualized man-boy relations were widely diffused through Europe from prehistoric times.

-Achilles is the most dominant, and among the warriors in the Trojan War he has the most fame.
-Patroclus performs duties such as cooking, feeding, and grooming the horses, yet is older than Achilles.
-Both characters also sleep with women:
+Most ancient writers (among the most influential Plutarch, Theocritus, Martial, Meleager, and Lucian) followed the thinking laid out by Aeschines.
+The poets Bion of Smyrna and Strato also characterized the relationship as pederastic, with Achilles as the erastes.